mosip/documentation/docs/partner-management-services-developer-setup.md

 <img src="_images/vm-arguments.png" width="750" height="450">

 1. Click Apply and then debug it (starts running).
-In the console, you can see a message like `"Started ResidentBootApplication in 34.078 seconds (JVM running for 38.361)"`.
+In the console, you can see a message like `"Started PartnerManagementService in 34.078 seconds (JVM running for 38.361)"`.

 ## Partner management services API